-- The Devil May Cry novel #1 has one of these between Dante and Gilver.
+- The novel spin-off material of Devil May Cry has one of these between Dante and Gilver.

 - In A Song of Ice and Fire, Greatjon Umber takes on three of the Freys at Edmure Tully's wedding.
 He drinks all three under the table.
 It's a ruse to get him too drunk to fight as Robb Stark's party is ambushed and slaughtered.
 Even handicapped, he still proves to be a One-Man Army.

 - In The Stormlight Archive, we learn that the traditional form of dueling among Horneaters, referred to as an alil'tiki'i duel, is to see who can still sing coherently after drinking the most mugs of beer.
 The hope is that everybody gets so drunk they forget what they were fighting about.

 - Redwall features one in Lord Brocktree, where a young haremaid goes up against the Scottish-accented mountain hare King Bucko Bigbones twice her size.
 She wins by virtue of taking a dainty sip for every three huge gulps he takes of strong cider, leaving her the winner by default (Bucko was used to large, brawny opponents who also thought the winner was determined by volume).

 - Egil's Saga: When Egil and his companions lodge at Armod's farm, the drinking turns into a drinking contest, fueled by Armod's and Egil's passive-aggressive hostility towards each other.

 The drinking soon became on man one horn, the horn to be drained at each toast. [...]
 At every cup that Armod drained he said, "I drink to you, Egil," and the men of the house drank to Egil's companions, using the same formula.